How to organise your own team of support workers

 Finding an independent support worker in your area might sound complicated, but you can get support in finding the perfect match for you.

-There are some great tools out there to help you find and connect with support workers.
-Organisations like Mable, Care Seekers, Hireup and Home Care Heroes make it easy by providing an online platform where you can create a profile, research and contact support workers, and then manage your team.
+There are some great platforms out there to help you find and connect with support workers.
+Organisations like Mable, Hireup, Home Care Heroes and Care Seekers make it easy by providing an online platform where you can create a profile, research and contact support workers, and then manage your team.

 If you think an online platform would help you, there are some things to consider before choosing which is right for you.